Have you ever taken pictures only to get home and realize that something or someone in your picture was not in focus?

 Each and every situation is different, so you really must play with your camera settings until you like what you get!

 How can you use your focus points and get BOTH things in focus?
 Remember that you can choose your focus points!
 Focus points are such a handy tool that you should definitely take advantage of if your camera model has them.

 Choosing your focus points will drastically change your photo.
-I showed some examples of this in our course, DSLR Basics.
 If you focus on one part of your photo with a focus point and then in the next picture choose something else, it changes a lot … especially if you are using a low f-stop number!
 Set your focus point on the subject or subjects you want in focus.

 Once your focus point is set and you’ve determined your DOF, snap a picture.
 If everything is not in focus, use a higher f-stop.
 Also, play around with your focus point, put it on different things in your frame and see the outcome.

 In the shot below, we needed all of the shoes sharp.
 (They were hung in a tree to give them a quirky background.)
 So how did I get all of them sharp at the same time?